 The mission of the Department of Pharmacy Practice is to prepare and empower pharmacy students and pharmacists to become competent providers of pharmacist care in all practice settings.
 This mission is achieved through a combination of innovative didactic course work, experiential training, mentoring, scholarship, and community service in partnership with students, pharmacy practitioners, other health care providers, and our communities.
 The department serves the professional community through the development and evaluation of innovative pharmacy practice models that promote the role of the pharmacist as an integral member of the healthcare team.

 Directory

 President and Provost

-Rachel W. Lindsey, Interim President, Ph.D., University of Chicago.
+Zaldwaynaka Scott, President, J.D., Indiana University

-Angela Henderson, Provost and Senior Vice President for Academic and Student Affairs, Ph.D., University of Illinois-Chicago.
+Leslie K. Roundtree, Interim Provost and Senior Vice President for Academic and Student Affairs, Ph.D., DHS, University of Indianapolis.

 Deans